top of page

 Required Margin = (Notional Value of Position) ÷ Leverage

-Notional Value of Position: The full size of the trade (e.g., $100,000 for 1 standard lot of EUR/USD).
+• Notional Value of Position: The full size of the trade (e.g., $100,000 for 1 standard lot of EUR/USD)

-Leverage: The ratio offered by the broker (e.g., 100:1).
+• Leverage: The ratio offered by your broker (e.g., 100:1)

 4. How Leverage Affects Profit and Loss

-1 standard lot (100,000 units) ≈ $10 per pip
+• 1 standard lot (100,000 units) ≈ $10 per pip

-1 mini lot (10,000 units) ≈ $1 per pip
+• 1 mini lot (10,000 units) ≈ $1 per pip

-1 micro lot (1,000 units) ≈ $0.10 per pip
+• 1 micro lot (1,000 units) ≈ $0.10 per pip

 Example A: Profitable Trade

-You buy 1 standard lot of EUR/USD at 1.1200 using 50:1 leverage (margin $2,000).
+• You buy 1 standard lot of EUR/USD at 1.1200 using 50:1 leverage (margin ≈ $2,000)

-Profit = 50 pips × $10/pip = $500.
+• Profit = 50 pips × $10/pip = $500

-On a $2,000 margin, that’s a 25% gain on your capital with a 50-pip move.
+On a $2,000 margin, that’s a 25% gain from a 50-pip move.

 Example B: Losing Trade

-Loss = 50 pips × $10/pip = $500.
+• Loss = 50 pips × $10/pip = $500

-On $2,000 margin, that’s a 25% loss on your capital with a 50-pip move.
+On $2,000 margin, that’s a 25% loss from the same 50-pip move.

 5. Real-Life Scenario: Trading GBP/USD

-Imagine you start with a $5,000 account balance.
+Let’s say you start with a $5,000 account balance.
 Your broker offers 100:1 leverage.
 You decide to trade 0.5 standard lot of GBP/USD (50,000 units).

 Margin Calculation

-Notional = 50,000 × GBP/USD rate (assume 1.3000) = $65,000
+• Notional Value = 50,000 × GBP/USD rate (assume 1.3000) = $65,000

-Required margin = $65,000 ÷ 100 = $650
+• Required Margin = $65,000 ÷ 100 = $650

 Trade Outcome — Profitable

-Entry at 1.3000; price rallies to 1.3050 (50-pip gain).
+• Entry at 1.3000, price rises to 1.3050 (50 pips gain)

-Pip value for 0.5 lot (50,000 units) ≈ $5 per pip.
+• Pip value for 0.5 lot ≈ $5 per pip

-Profit = 50 pips × $5 = $250.
+• Profit = 50 pips × $5 = $250

 Trade Outcome — Losing

-If the price instead drops to 1.2950 (50-pip loss):
+If price falls to 1.2950 (50 pips loss):

-Loss = 50 pips × $5 = $250.
+• Loss = 50 pips × $5 = $250

 6. Margin Calls and Stop-Out Levels